Daylight saving time in Canada

-In Canada, daylight saving time (DST) is observed in nine of the country's ten provinces and two of its three territories—though with exceptions in parts of several provinces and Nunavut.
+In Canada, daylight saving time (DST) is observed in most of Eastern Canada and Nunavut.
+In 2026, Alberta, British Columbia, Manitoba, and the Northwest Territories abolished biannual clock changes, choosing to remain on DST year-round.
+They joined Saskatchewan and Yukon, which had made similar changes in 1966 and 2020, respectively.

 Under the Canadian Constitution, laws related to timekeeping are a provincial and territorial matter.
-Most of Saskatchewan, despite geographically being in the Mountain Time Zone, observes year-round Central Standard Time (CST).
-This results in the province effectively being on year-round daylight saving time.
-In 2020, Yukon abandoned seasonal time change and moved to permanently observe year-round Mountain Standard Time (MST).

 In the regions of Canada that use daylight saving time, it begins on the second Sunday of March at 2 a.m. and ends on the first Sunday in November at 2 a.m.
-As a result, daylight saving time lasts in Canada for a total of 34 weeks (238 days) every year, about 65 percent of the entire year.
+As a result, daylight saving time in Canada lasts for a total of 34 weeks (238 days) every year, about 65 percent of the entire year.

 History

-Port Arthur, Ontario (now part of Thunder Bay), was the first municipality in the world to enact daylight saving time, on July 1, 1908.
+Port Arthur, Ontario (now part of Thunder Bay) was the first municipality in the world to enact daylight saving time, on July 1, 1908.
 (Germany later became the first country to adopt the time change, on April 30, 1916.)

-Five Canadian cities, by local ordinance, subsequently used daylight saving time before 1918: Regina, Saskatchewan, on April 23, 1914; Brandon and Winnipeg, Manitoba on April 24, 1916; Halifax, Nova Scotia on May 1, 1916; Hamilton, Ontario on June 4, 1916.
-St. John's, Newfoundland (now Newfoundland and Labrador), also used DST before 1918, but the province itself did not become part of Canada until 1949.
+Five Canadian cities, by local ordinance, subsequently used daylight saving time before 1918: Regina, Saskatchewan, on April 23, 1914; Brandon and Winnipeg, Manitoba, on April 24, 1916; Halifax, Nova Scotia, on May 1, 1916; Hamilton, Ontario, on June 4, 1916.
+St. John's, Newfoundland (now Newfoundland and Labrador) also used DST before 1918, but Newfoundland itself did not become a province of Canada until 1949.

 In practice, since the late 1960s, DST across Canada has been closely or completely synchronized with its observance in the United States to facilitate consistent economic and social interaction.
-When daylight time became standardized across the US in 1966 when Congress passed the Uniform Time Act, Canada soon followed.
+When daylight time became standardized across the US in 1966 when its Congress passed the Uniform Time Act, Canada soon followed.
 DST ended in October until 1986, when the end of the period was changed to November.
 When the United States extended DST in 1987 to the first Sunday in April, all DST-observing Canadian jurisdictions followed suit.

-The latest United States change (the Energy Policy Act of 2005), adding parts of March and November to the period during which DST is observed starting in 2007, was adopted by the various provinces and territories on the following dates:
+In 2005, the United States passed the Energy Policy Act of 2005, which added parts of March and November to the period during which DST is observed, starting in 2007.
+The new transition dates were adopted by each of Canada's provinces and territories (except Saskatchewan) between 2005 and 2007, resulting in Canada and the US remaining synchronized.